protontypes/LibreSelery/README.md

 ## Concept

-OpenSelery is a donation distribution system for free and open source projects that runs in continuous integration pipelines.
+OpenSelery is a donation distribution system for free and open source projects.
+Donations are collected in a Bitcoin wallet that acts as a donation pool.
+At each run, a constant amount of money is taken from the donation pool and distributed to the project's donors.
+It runs in continuous integration pipelines like GitHub Actions.

+OpenSelery is different from other funding solutions in a very essential way.
+**Money flows directly from the donors to the contributors of the project, without any middlemen.**
+Donation transactions are automatically handled by the continuous integration.
+Transaction details are published for transparency into the wiki of your repository.

-It is triggered with each push to your main branch and distributes donations between contributors based on a publicly visible open source metric.
+The distribution is triggered by every push to your main branch.
+The money is then split between contributors based on a public and transparent metric.
 The metric can be configured per repository and is based on the following weights:

-- [x] Uniform Weight: Everyone who contributed a minimum number of commits to the main branch is considered
+- *Uniform Weight*: Everyone who contributed a minimum number of commits to the main branch is considered
-- [x] Activity Weight: Everyone who contributed in the last X commits
+- *Activity Weight*: Everyone who contributed in the last X commits
-- [ ] Service Weight: Everyone who is part of the uniform weight contributed to an closed issue in the last X commits
+- *Service Weight*: Everyone who is part of the uniform weight contributed to an closed issue in the last X commits (not implemented yet)

 More weights are under consideration.
-The distribution will never be fair since fairness can not be objectively measured.
+It is a difficult and controversial topic, since the importance and amount of contributions cannot be measured in perfectly fair way.

-Each push to the main branch will trigger a distribution to the contributors.
-The amount distributed to each contributor is based on the sum of weights and sent via the Coinbase API to the public email address on Github.
-We don't want to send emails to the git commit email addresses in order not to spam anyone.
+The amount distributed to each contributor is calculated from a sum of these weights.
+The money is sent via the Coinbase API to the public email address on the contributor's GitHub profile.
+We won't send emails to the git commit email addresses in order not to spam anyone.
-Using the dependency scanning option, you can even randomly select a custom number of contributors from your dependency tree and include them in your donation distribution.
+You can even activate to compensate contributors from your dependencies.

 ## How it works